ASA logo

 A Mental Health and Cultural Exchange Association for East Asian Communities

-ASA (Association of Soulful Asia) focuses on mental health needs in migration, cultural adaptation, and life transition contexts.
-We provide three clearly separated service systems: counselor education and certification, healing programs and practitioner certification, and East Asian culture and exchange.
+ASA (Association of Soulful Asia) focuses on mental health needs arising in migration, cultural adaptation, and major life transitions.

 Service Focus